ppy/osu-wiki/wiki/Help_centre/Tournament_bans/en.md

 ## What causes someone to receive a temporary tournament ban? {id=why-temporary}

-Any severe violation of the [community rules](/wiki/Rules) that takes place during an [officially supported tournament](/wiki/Tournaments/Official_support) is likely to cause a tournament ban, even if it would have typically only resulted in a less severe punishment outside of the competitive play setting.
+Any severe violation of the [community rules](/wiki/Rules) that takes place during an [officially supported tournament](/wiki/Tournaments/Official_support) is likely to cause a tournament ban, even if it would have resulted in a less severe punishment outside of the competitive play setting.

 As a real-world example, such behaviour would include drawing or writing hate symbols/slurs (such as swastikas) using cursor smoke in streamed matches.